Causes and treatment of hooded eyes

 The timing of when an individual can resume wearing contact lenses after blepharoplasty (eyelid surgery) can vary depending on the extent of the procedure, individual healing times, and the specific instructions of the surgeon.
 In general, it is recommended to avoid wearing contact lenses for at least one to two weeks after the procedure.

-After the initial recovery period, the surgeon may allow the individual to resume wearing contact lenses, but may recommend avoiding them for a period of time, such as one to two weeks, to allow for continued healing and reduce the risk of infection or other complications.
+After the initial recovery period, the surgeon may allow the individual to resume wearing contact lenses, but may recommend avoiding them for some time, such as one to two weeks, to allow for continued healing and reduce the risk of infection or other complications.

 Hooded Eyes Surgery at Centre for Surgery